 Every year in Spring Thanksgiving Point hosts the Tulip Festival in the Ashton Gardens.
 This is the time when the gardens are awakening and all the tulips, daffodils, and other beautiful flowers are blooming in the springtime.
-You can buy pre-sale tickets to this event through March 31, 2017, by clicking here.
+The festival runs April 13-May 5, 2018.

 We love to visit the Tulip Festival.
 And we often go several times because we have a pass to Thanksgiving Point since we live so close.
 Every time we go, there are different flowers blooming because different tulips open at different times.
 And every year there is something different to see.
 This year (2016) they have the logos for BYU, U of U, and USU, which was a fun surprise.